bring-shrubbery/bring-shrubbery/README.md

 You can learn more about me by running `ssh cv.antoni.ai` in your terminal.

-This is my favourite professional stack right now:
+This is my favourite professional stack core right now:

 - TypeScript, Rust, Go
 - Next.js
-- Turborepo
-- React Query + Zustand or Jotai (No Redux 💩)
+- React Query + Zustand or Jotai
 - tRPC or GraphQL
-- Prisma + Planetscale
+- Prisma + Planetscale/Neon

 > **P.S.** You can also check out my [CV here](https://read.cv/antoni)!
 Or learn how you can [support me](https://github.com/bring-shrubbery/bring-shrubbery/blob/main/SUPPORT.md).